himanshulohote/Zomato-Clone/README.md

-# Zomato-Clone is in master branch
+# Zomato-Clone Project is in master branch